Sheld5/Racetrack_v2/README.md

 PC version of the classic "racetrack" game (usually played with pen and paper) with AI interface.

+## Installation

+To run the game follow these steps:

+- Download the project from the github page.

+- Run Ant in the main directory.

+    - Ant will create compiled code in the /out/production directory and runnable jar file in the /out/artifacts directory.

+- Run the jar file.

 ## Basic rules

  - The goal of the game is to get to the finish in the least turns.